Ali-Almalki/paper1/README.md

 ## Dataset

 The dataset contains video recordings of 587 unique Arabic sign words collected from the [Saudi Sign Language Association website](https://sshi.sa/).
 Each word is expressed in a separate video clip.
-Each word is expressed in a separate video clip.
-The data can be found here:Dataset The words cover categories such as directions, attributes, shapes, education, environment, home, health, social relations, opposites, jobs etc.
+The data can be found here:[Dataset](https://drive.google.com/drive/folders/1QE_SFWeMctKg4va-GOom5fXMNm94lgeX?usp=drive_link) The words cover categories such as directions, attributes, shapes, education, environment, home, health, social relations, opposites, jobs etc.

 ![An illustrative video excerpt from the dataset](https://github.com/Ali-Almalki/paper1/blob/main/img/An%20illustrative%20video%20excerpt%20from%20the%20dataset.png)